AmirHossein812002/Regex2FA/README.md

 ## Contributing

 Regex2FA is an open-source project, and we welcome contributions from the community.
 Whether you're a developer, designer, or simply passionate about automata theory, your contributions are valuable!
-Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## License